-Fun fact: The modern town hall is called “Rathaus im Stühlinger”, it’s located outside of the Old Town, and it’s not picturesque at all.
+Fun fact: The modern town hall is called “Rathaus im Stühlinger”, which is located outside of the Old Town, but it’s not picturesque at all.
 However, it is the world’s first public building that generates more energy than it consumes.
 Architecture enthusiasts should check it out.

 Bächle – Stream